-All projects must include a sign at a prominent location on the project site acknowledging the assistance of RPOSD.
+All projects must comply with RPOSD Branding policy by posting signage at a prominent location on the project site acknowledging the assistance of RPOSD.
 The cost of permanent signage development is reimbursable through the grant.
 RPOSD will provide electronic samples of its graphics for the grantee to use in signage development.